grapl-security/grapl/docs/setup/aws.md

 branch.
 This should help future maintenance of the deployment.

 ## Deploy CDK
-To deploy Grapl with the CDK, execute the following.
+To deploy Grapl with the CDK, execute the following from the `src/js/grapl-cdk` directory.

 ```bash
 npm i